 Explicit teaching is a method of instruction students desperately need!
-It is the opposite of a constructivist philosophy whereby students ponder and explore to construct meaning themselves.
-Well…
+It is the opposite of a constructivist philosophy whereby students try to construct meaning themselves.

-Instead of leaving students to magically figure out how to write an essay, we teach explicitly, which is backed by a large body of evidence, and it’s how Mrs. Lemons teaches her undergraduate and graduate teacher-candidates in college to teach!
+Instead of leaving students to magically figure out how to write an essay or read or do a geometry proof, we teach explicitly, which is backed by a large body of evidence, and it’s how Mrs. Lemons teaches her undergraduate and graduate teacher candidates in college to teach!
 We do it this way because it’s how kids learn.

 Explicit instruction is “a structured, systematic, and effective methodology for teaching academic skills.
 It is called explicit because it is an unambiguous and direct approach to teaching that includes both instructional design and delivery procedures.
 Explicit instruction is characterized by a series of supports or scaffolds, whereby students are guided through the learning process with clear statements about the purpose and rationale for learning the new skill, clear explanations and demonstrations of the instructional target, and supported practice with feedback until independent mastery has been achieved.”